 In the much earlier-set X-Wing Series, Han Solo was personally flying around slightly-modified sets of orders to check for leaks in communications (quite a valid worry, since the New Republic had lost at least one force to bad intel already).
 And don't even get started on the plot involving Tycho Celchu (who isn't an Imperial spy, but is suspected [and put on trial for!] being one) and Erisi Dlarit, who really is (the real agent's existence is suspected, but not known for sure).
 General Cracken and Ysanne Isard are involved, so it's gonna get complicated.

 Used more simply when it was discovered that there was a mole among one of Rogue Squadron's trading partners.
-Talon Karrde offered to let them execute her in whichever way they desired - he's got a really good reputation to uphold, after all - but they opt to feed her a little information first, letting her find their base in order to draw out the enemy.
+Talon Karrde offered to let them execute her in whichever way they desired - he's got a really good reputation to uphold, after all - but they opt to feed her a little information first, letting her find their base in order to draw out the enemy while making it look like they're still taking Properly Paranoid precautions to hide it so that a trap won't be suspected.
 It takes a lot of money for them to convince Karrde to hold off on executing the traitor until after they're done feeding her.

 Attempted in The Thrawn Trilogy to identify the ominous Delta Source.
 It doesn't work since the Delta Source is not a person.
 It still proves useful because it pins down the location of Delta Source, which turns out to be an ingeniously hidden recording system.**